 In the case of highly relevant and strategic indicators or more related to your company’s growth model, they can be called KPIs (Key Performance Indicators).
 These must be directly related to the delivery of value or to the development of the business.

 Some examples of key indicators will be shown below.

 According to Zendesk’s sense for 2020, the most important aspect of a good customer service experience is to be able to solve problems quickly (about 60% of respondents mentioned this point).

 The “average service time” is nothing more than the average between the total duration of the calls received in a given period, from the initial contact to the delivery of the solution and closing.
 Good knowledge management, well-established procedures (playbook) and an effective prioritization system can make a difference in metrics of this type.

 As with the other metrics presented below, the average time can be analyzed by categories of calls or by agents, better addressing the understanding of the situation.

 The Service Level Agreement (SLA) defines a company’s commitment to its customers, clarifying the product (or service) requirements and responsibilities of each party involved.

 The SLA as the time to resolve a call can be subdivided, for example: first response time, agent work, agent wait and total resolution time.
 We can also measure the time spent at each process’ stage and identify which calls are closest to an SLA due date.
-This help us to identify any inefficiencies and ocasionally the need of resources redirecting.
+This helps us to identify any inefficiencies and occasionally the need for resources redirecting.

 There is also the concept of SLO (Service Level Objective), which can also be used in conjunction with the SLA.
 The SLO is used in conjunction with the SLA bringing a more restricted working parameter, making the process work in a tighter pattern.
 For example, if your first response SLA is 4 hours, your SLO can be 2 hours, and the process can be defined according to this most difficult parameter.
 In case there is no SLA policy in the contract, the team can define an internal SLO to guide their definitions and process standards.